 Hop on a ferry to the site of the first shots of the Civil War, and take a tour with park rangers who know everything there is to know about the battleground, the soldiers and sailors, and the fort.

 It’s practically impossible to name all the best places to live in Charleston.
-But here are three of our faves:
+But here are a few of our faves:

 Check out downtown’s Upper King, where the Saturday Farmers Market takes over historic Marion Square with fresh produce, crafts, and other goodies.
 Other downtown neighborhoods to check out include South of Broad, Harleston Village, and the French Quarter.